JanisTzou/scrape-flow/README.md

 ## Disclaimer

-The library is still under (heavy) development :-).
+The library is still under development :-).

 It started out recently as an experiment to see if a fluent and declarative approach to web scraping can cover a decent amount of use-cases.
-As a result not much effort was (yet) given to proper tests which are added slowly (but continuously) when a part of code seems stable enough.
+As a result not much effort has been yet given to proper tests which are added when a part of code seems stable enough.
 Usage of the library in other projects is not recommended yet.

 ## Introduction